ibm-cloud-docs/text-to-speech/websockets.md

 ## Receive a response
 {: #WSreceive}

 After it confirms the audio format, the service sends the synthesized audio as a binary stream of data in the indicated format.
+For audio formats that include a header (for example, `audio/wav` and `audio/ogg`), the service returns the header before it sends the audio data.
+The header can span multiple binary responses.
+For all audio formats, the client needs to append all binary responses from the service to assemble the complete audio response.

-The service sends timing information as one or more text messages if
+In addition to sending a text message that confirms the requested audio format, the service can also send text messages with warnings or errors.
+The service also sends one or more text messages that include timing information if

 -   The input text includes one or more SSML `<mark>` elements.
 -   You specify the `timings` parameter with the request.

-The service can also send text messages with warnings or errors.
-When it finishes synthesizing the input text, the service automatically closes the WebSocket connection.

-The client needs to append binary responses from the service to the audio results received over the connection.
-It can handle text messages by responding to them, displaying them, or capturing them for use by the application (for example, if they contain mark locations).
-The following simple example of an `onMessage` function appends text and binary messages that are received from the service to the appropriate variable based on their type.
-When the `onClose()` function executes, the entire audio stream has been received.
+The client can handle text messages by responding to them, displaying them, or capturing them for use by the application (for example, if they contain mark locations).

+When it finishes synthesizing the input text and sending all binary and text messages, the service automatically closes the WebSocket connection.
+The following simple `onMessage` function appends text and binary messages that are received from the service to the appropriate variables based on their type.
+When the `onClose()` function executes, the entire audio stream has been received and the service sends no further binary or text messages.

 ```javascript
 var messages;